-The full lease costs, including normal occupancy expenses such as heat, light, apportioned amount of property taxes, common area expenses, parking, etc., will be paid provided these are stated in the lease.
+The full lease costs, including normal occupancy expenses such as heat, light, apportioned amount of property taxes, common area expenses, parking, etc., will be paid from the central constituency office leasing budget, provided these are stated in the lease.
 Please note that the Legislative Assembly does not pay for security deposits, make advance rent payments (post-dated cheques) to the landlord/payee, or provide automatic withdrawals.
-The Legislative Assembly does provide direct deposits by using this form.

 Lease Renewals and Amendments